interledger-deprecated/ilp-plugin-payment-channel-framework/README.md

 }
 ```

-Similarly, add the following to your ILP Kit's config to setup an asymetric trustline client (as with the server config, all of the following should go on a single line in your config file):
+Similarly, add the following to your ILP Kit's config to setup an asymmetric trustline client (as with the server config, all of the following should go on a single line in your config file):

 ```
 CONNECTOR_LEDGERS={